Start > Theory & regulations > Railway crossing

 A collision with a train is so serious that the lawmakers never want you to feel completely safe when crossing a railway.
 You must always be on high alert and all responsibility lies with you.

-A level crossing is another word for a railway crossing.
+A level crossing is another word for a railway or tramway crossing.

 The white lights are there to make the railway crossing easier to detect.
 They do not mean that it is safe to proceed.
 You must always check and make sure that no train is coming.
 If a train is approaching, you must give way, even if the lights are not flashing red.